-The Christmas 2012 Bird Count, held on December 16, 2012, was one of our warmest yet with no ice at all.
-The day brought south to southwest winds, temperatures in the upper 40’s to low 50’s inland and partly cloudy skies.
-We saw an active Lake Erie water snake and a bat flying around Scheeff East Point Nature Preserve at dusk!
+The Christmas 2012 Bird Count, held on December 16, 2012, was one of our warmest yet, with no ice at all.
+The day brought south to southwest winds, temperatures in the upper 40s to low 50s inland, and partly cloudy skies.
+At dusk, we saw an active Lake Erie water snake and a bat flying around Scheeff East Point Nature Preserve!
 Tom Bartlett also reported two bats at Kelley’s Island.
-A highlight of the day on South Bass was watching a Bald Eagle fly in with a red-breasted merganser, then land and proceed to eat it on the shore behind the Put-in-Bay airport.
+A highlight of the day on South Bass was watching a Bald Eagle fly in with a red-breasted merganser, then land and eat it on the shore behind the Put-in-Bay airport.

 ears out there!
-On Middle Bass Island, Emily Schanz watched her feeder, the lakefront at her home, and drove to the Kuehnle State
+On Middle Bass Island, Emily Schanz watched her feeder and the lakefront at her home and drove to the Kuehnle State

 Wildlife Area to find the only great blue herons for our count.

-outboard.
 Green produced a lot of herring gulls, a variety of woodpeckers, and a winter wren to add to the count total.
 Ron and Lynn Tiessen watched birds on Pelee Island.
 Their ring-necked pheasants were the only ones for the islands.
-Eastern bluebirds showed up the day after so were counted as “count week birds”.
+Eastern bluebirds showed up the day after and were counted as “count week birds.”

 On Kelleys Island, John Pogacnik, Tom and Paula Bartlett, Sandy Tkach, Shane Roberts, and Tom Behlen scoured the island for the 2012 Bird Count to come up with some great birds, including a golden eagle, harlequin duck, Virginia rail, purple sandpipers, and incredible numbers of hermit thrushes, yellow-rumped warblers, and golden-crowned kinglets.
 Lee Tkach and Bruce and Leslie Korenko contributed by watching their feeders.